guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 I categorize Keystore's user identity authentication strategies into two types, both ensuring data security even if Android's root access is compromised.

 - User verifies fingerprint or PIN code, TA returns a true or false result and saves the current authorization time.
-  - Later, when the user triggers data decryption again, the TA checks if the authorization time has exceeded a certain threshold (e.g., 500 or 1000 seconds).
+  - Later, when the user triggers data decryption again, the TA checks if the authorization time has exceeded a certain threshold (e.g., 500 or 1000 micro seconds).
 Only if it is within the valid time frame will it decrypt the data and then return the decryption result to the REE's CA.

 - User verifies fingerprint or PIN code:
   - If the verification passes, it triggers the `onAuthenticationSucceeded` callback, and the TEE returns the secondary encrypted decryption key to the REE.
 The REE then sends the encrypted key and ciphertext back to the TEE for decryption.